dotnet/csharpstandard/standard/classes.md

 A class declaration shall not supply a *type_parameter_constraints_clause*s unless it also supplies a *type_parameter_list*.

 A class declaration that supplies a *type_parameter_list* is a generic class declaration.
-Additionally, any class nested inside a generic class declaration or a generic struct declaration is itself a generic class declaration, since type arguments for the containing type shall be supplied to create a constructed type.
+Additionally, any class nested inside a generic class declaration or a generic struct declaration is itself a generic class declaration, since type arguments for the containing type shall be supplied to create a constructed type ([§8.4](types.md#84-constructed-types)).

 ### 14.2.2 Class modifiers